-In this paper, we focus on using blockchain technology to prevent the spread of false information.
-This particular use case is important as there has been a sudden flood of various social platforms claiming misinformation.
-Thus, there is a need to authenticate and monitor this information.
-Also, it is vital to track the source of the message to identify users who are in engaged in spreading conspiracy theories, rumours, inflammatory remarks and fake news.
-Thus, it is highly recommended to use a public blockchain platform in validating the messages as it enables all users to digitally sign their message before it gets added to the blocks making it easier to identify the source of information.
+In this paper, our primary focus is on leveraging smart contracts and oracles to validate data reporting thereby prevent the spread of false information.
+This particular use case is important as there is a sudden surge in various social platforms claiming misinformation.
+Thus, there is a need to authenticate and monitor information and data communicated publicly.
+Also, it is important to track the source of the message to identify users who are in engaged in spreading conspiracy theories, rumours, inflammatory remarks and fake news.
+Thus, it is highly recommended to use a public blockchain platform to validate the messages as it enables all users to digitally sign their message before it gets added to the blocks making it easier to identify the source of information.